|Holliday Dyes and Chemicals Works Demolition-April 2003

 “I started as a lab assistant in 1964 and progressed to chemist by ‘76.
 I ran three production units in the ‘70’s and became a project chemist, helping install new plant.
 Eventually I became

-derelict, especially Z Block where they made the Picric Acid.
+being derelict, especially Z Block where they made the Picric Acid.
 Whole buildings could become "live" and I had plenty of shocks whilst working on the site.
-There were also explosions and I saw
+There were also explosions

 After working in some of the colour sheds you would take a shower after work and then go to sleep in your bed at night and in the morning your bed linen was multi coloured!